 The need for proficient cardiopulmonary resuscitation can arise at any time.
 People of all ages can suffer heart or breathing problems that jeopardise health, and having someone around who knows what to do in an emergency can make the difference between life and death.
-As workplace and industry standards have evolved, and regular Australians look for opportunities to make a positive change, Real First Aid has taken the opportunity to shine the spotlight on CPR and first aid training for all Australians.
+As workplace and industry standards have evolved, and regular Australians look for opportunities to make a positive change, Real Response has taken the opportunity to shine the spotlight on CPR and first aid training for all Australians.

 What are the Resuscitation Guidelines?